 Born in 1956 in Southern India, Gurudev was a gifted child.
 By the age of four, he was able to recite the Bhagavad Gita, an ancient Sanskrit scripture, and was often found in meditation.
 He holds degrees in, both, Vedic literature and physics.

-In 1982, Sri Sri entered a ten-day period of silence in Shimoga located in the Indian state of Karnataka and in that silence, Sudarshan Kriya – a powerful breathing technique – was born.
-Later Sudarshan Kriya became the centerpiece of the Art of Living courses.
+In 1982, Gurudev entered a ten-day period of silence in Shimoga located in the Indian state of Karnataka.
+The Sudarshan Kriya, a powerful breathing technique, was born.
+With time, the Sudarshan Kriya became the center-piece of the Art of Living courses.

 Founding the First Organizations

 Gurudev founded The Art of Living as an international, non-profit, educational and humanitarian organization.
 Its educational and self-development programs offer powerful tools to eliminate stress and foster a sense of well-being.
 Appealing not only to a specific population, these practices have proven effective globally and at all levels of society.

 In 1997, he also founded the International Association for Human Values (IAHV) to coordinate sustainable development projects, nurture human values and coordinate conflict resolution in association with The Art of Living.
 In India, Africa and South America, the two sister organizations’ volunteers are spearheading sustainable growth in rural communities, and have already reached out to 40,212 villages.

 Gurudev has played vital roles in peace negotiations globally.